karenortizbecerra/website/content/research/progress.md

   #   2 = Compact
   #   3 = Card
   #   4 = Citation (publication only)
-  view: 2
+  view: 1

 ---
+**Development Economics**
+- "Forced Displacement and Early Nutritional Development"

+- "The Economic Impacts of Medical Drone Delivery" *with Oscar Barriga-Cabanillas and Aleksander Michuda*

 - "Industries, Employment, and Clientelism in Local Economies"

-- "The Economic Impacts of Medical Drone Delivery" *with Oscar Barriga-Cabanillas and Aleksander Michuda*

-- "Forced Displacement and Early Nutritional Development"
+**Applied Econometrics**

-- "A Nonlinear Difference-in-Differences Approach to Attrition Corrections in Randomized Experiments" *with Dalia Ghanem, Sarojini Hirshleifer, and Desire Kedagni*
+- "Correcting Attrition Bias via Changes-in-Changes" *with Dalia Ghanem, Sarojini Hirshleifer, and Desire Kedagni*